FOSSBilling/FOSSBilling/SECURITY.md

 Perform a cursory search to see if the problem has already been reported.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.

 ### How Do I Submit A (Good) Bug Report?
-A Detailed guide can be found in out [CONTRIBUTING](CONTRIBUTING.md#reporting-bugs) however if you're still unsure or it's too much to read drop a message on [Discord](https://fossbilling.org/discord).
+A detailed guide can be found here: [CONTRIBUTING](CONTRIBUTING.md#reporting-bugs).
+However if you're still unsure or it's too much to read drop a message on [Discord](https://fossbilling.org/discord).
 Sometimes it takes time to respond; please be patient!